kareiku/misc/guides/uncategorized.md

 - A more in-depth _diff_ is `vimdiff`.

+- To run a command from inside Vim, use `:!<command>`.
+To refer to the file being currently edited, use `%`. e.g., `:!bash %` runs the current file as a bash script.

 ## Useful Unix One-liners

 - Find all used file extensions in a directory (includes the possibility of avoiding the `.git` directory)